 Right now, exercise might not be on top of your to-do list.
 But the World Health Organization (WHO) says it should be.
-According to its newly released physical activity guidelines, 1 in 4 adults (and 4 out of 5 adolescents) don’t get enough aerobic exercise.
+According to its physical activity guidelines, 1 in 4 adults (and 4 out of 5 adolescents) don’t get enough aerobic exercise.
 That might not sound so bad, but a lack of physical activity can increase the odds of an early death by 20 to 30%.
 On the flip side, exercise can be a powerful tool for prevention, proven to help protect against cardiovascular disease, diabetes, depression and anxiety.
-Plus it can improve thinking, learning and judgement — and even help you get a better night’s sleep.
+Plus it can improve thinking, learning and judgment — and even help you get a better night’s sleep.

 How much movement do you need?

-The newly updated WHO guidelines recommend a minimum of 150 to 300 minutes of moderate activity per week or 75 to 150 minutes of vigorous activity (or a combination of both).
+The recently updated WHO guidelines recommend a minimum of 150 to 300 minutes of moderate activity per week or 75 to 150 minutes of vigorous activity (or a combination of both).
 That’s anywhere from an hour and 15 minutes to 5 hours.

 Although that might sound like a lot, if you break it down to how much exercise a day you need, it works out to less than an hour, Peter Katzmarzyk, Ph.D., associate executive director for Population and Public Health Studies at the Pennington Biomedical Research Center in Baton Rouge, Louisiana, and a member of the development group for the updated WHO report, told TODAY.

 Doing “150 to 300 minutes per week averages to about 21 to 43 minutes per day,” Katzmarzyk said.
 Rather than focusing on recommended daily exercise, however, he explained that the group at the WHO prioritized a weekly total.
 “We went with a weekly total to allow people to understand that the guideline can be accumulated throughout the entire week and that it’s OK to miss a day.”